linfei2/Login-test-Github/README.md

 1. Open https://github.com/
 2. Click "Sign in"
 3. Enter valid username in the username field
-4. Enter valid passwod in the password field
+4. Enter valid password in the password field
 5. Click "Submit"
 ```